denoland/std/log/README.md

 #### As a consumer

-If you are a `import`ing external modules, you can customize the thresholds for their messages using `setThirdPartyThresholds` together with their name, which you will find at the beginning of their messages:
+If you are a importing external modules, you can customize the thresholds for their messages using `setThirdPartyThresholds` together with their name, which you will find at the beginning of their messages: